nelsonflorez11/FLISOL/README.md

-# FLISOL 2019
+# FLISOL Bogota 2019

-Este repositorio se utilizo para el taller del FLISoL 2019 (Bogota-Colombia), titulado Ansible realizando operaciones basicas.
+This repository is used for the FLISoL 2019 workshop (Bogotá-Colombia), titled Ansible performing basic operations.